Kopy91/seer_breast_cancer/README.md

 ![Classification report](graphs/classification_report.png)

 # Model Interpretation
-Extracting feature importances and using partial dependence plots to examine the influence of selected features on predictions.
+Extracting feature importances and using partial dependence plots (PDP) to examine the influence of selected features on predictions.

 ![Proportions of features for prediction](graphs/feature_importances.png)